soccerJoshNumberNine/sphinx/README.md

 ___
 ### Usage

 To use sphinx in your own project, put the following code in the `head` section of your HTML/PHP document.
+Check out [this template](https://github.com/soccerJoshNumberNine/sphinx/blob/master/template.md) for an idea of how it works.

 ```
 <script src="https://ajax.googleapis.com/ajax/libs/jquery/3.2.1/jquery.min.js"></script>